NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Empirical Evaluation

 \subsection{Ablations and Comparative Studies}

-\sparagraph{Ablation over quantization levels.} While we use NF4 (4 bit) quantization for the bulk of our experiments for efficiency and due to computational constraints, we ablate over 8 bit and BF16 (16 bit) quantization levels as well to illustrate that the aforementioned insights generalize across quantization levels.
-Results provided in \Cref{fig:quant_ablation} for \textsl{Qwen 2.5 32B Instruct} illustrate that linear probes perform well across different levels of quantization, and the reported accuracies and projection scores remain relatively robust to the choice of the level of quantization.
-The linear probes achieve perfect test accuracy for all but the first few layers across all quantization levels while reporting comparable probing confidences, as quantified by distances from the decision boundary.
+\sparagraph{Ablation over quantization levels.} In addition to NF4 (4 bit) quantization used for most of our experiments, we ablate over 8 bit and BF16 (16 bit) quantization levels as well to illustrate that the aforementioned insights generalize across quantization levels.
+Results provided in \Cref{fig:quant_ablation} for \textsl{Qwen 2.5 32B Instruct} illustrate that \methodname{} probes perform well across different levels of quantization, with all but the earliest layers reporting $>90\%$ test accuracies, with middle layers ($\sim$ 16--47) reporting $100\%$ test accuracies in this setting.
+Thus these probes remain largely robust to the choice of the level of quantization.